Exporting cutting boards to Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The competition for wooden cutting boards does not differ significantly from the sector in general.
-See our study about competition for Home Decoration for a general overview.
-Also refer to our 10 tips for doing business with European buyers.
+Refer to our 10 tips for doing business with European buyers.

 In the European market, wooden cutting boards are widely distributed.
 They are sold both offline and online through the big supermarkets, garden centres and Do-It-Yourself outlets, as well as kitchenware and general home decor retailers.